 You can choose to be positive and try to lift people up.
 Or you can choose to be negative and try and bring people down so you can feel better about yourself.

 To the Internet Retirement Police and those who have IRP tendencies, choosing to lift other people up will make you happier in the long run.
-And the more you can work at improving your own situation, the less you will find a need to tear other people down.
+Don't let people you are jealous or envious of constantly live rent-free in your head.
+The more you can work at improving your own situation, the less you will find a need to tear other people down.

 Dear Minorities, Use Racism As Motivation To Achieve Financial Independence